 Similarly, the average Chinese person on the street can also be apprehensive when being approached by a foreigner (asking for directions, taking a photo, making conversation, etc).
 In these situations, you can increase their comfort level by, well, not acting like a loud, back-slapping foreigner (yes, I’m looking at you Americans).

-Face goes way beyond just the family.
+Operating under the construct of Chinese face goes way beyond just how you relate to family, friends and business contacts.
 In fact, many events in Chinese history can be better understood when viewed through the lens of Face.

 The 2008 Olympic opening ceremony is an obvious example of the importance of building up national face (you could say that it was the ultimate “face project” of modern China).
 It’s no wonder that they invested so much time and money in wowing the world.
 Not to mention the pressure on the actual athletes!.